 Suck the Straws Out: A New Campaign for the US and Beyond

-Suck the Straws Out is an educational campaign to decrease the use of plastic straws in the US and beyond.
-We encourage restaurants to only serve straws upon request, and to offer an alternative to plastic in such cases.
+Suck the Straws Out is an educational campaign to decrease the use of plastic straws.
+We encourage bars, restaurants, businesses, and other establishments to only serve straws upon request, and to offer an eco-friendly or reusable alternative in such instances.

 Suck the Straws Out began in Boulder, Colorado in 2016 as Suck the Straws out of Boulder.
 The City of Boulder uses about 175,000 plastic straws every day.
 In the United States, we use 500 million every single day - enough to encircle the earth 2.5 times.
 Many of these straws end up in the environment and in our ocean, where they can cause widespread pollution and be fatal to marine life.
 Plastic straws are one of the top 10 most common trash items found on beaches worldwide.

 500 MILLION PLASTIC STRAWS ARE USED EVERY DAY IN THE US—ENOUGH TO ENCIRCLE THE EARTH 2.5 TIMES